 As a rule, it is also possible to size constructions made of wood or wood-based materials via charring rates in case of fire, or the required fire resistance time.

 These measures make it possible to obtain timber frame constructions that resist fire for durations of 90 minutes (REI 90, F90-B) and longer.
 No limitation in the use of wood constructions follows from their fire resistance time.
-Further information on fire protection can be found in the technical data sheet.
+Further information on fire protection can be found in the technical data sheets.